AP-Sensing/chrony-dbus-service/README.md

 To configure chronyd with the chronyc command line tool, each command has to written in a parseable line of text.
 Executing chronyc from within another application doesn't provide a good usability and in case that the chronyc parser is changed it will cause maintainability issues.
 The chrony-dbus-service provides partial functionality of configuring chornyd like it would be possible with chronyc, but instead this functionality is provided as an accessible DBus interface API.
+To compile completely in c++ the files in src/chrony were adapted.

 ## Features
 - ** getSources: ** Lists chronyd sources like calling `chronyc sources`